Kai Huckenbeck

 Kai Huckenbeck (born 23 February 1993) is a motorcycle speedway rider from Germany.

 Career

 Huckenbeck has been the champion of Germany on three occasions.

-He rode in the top tier of British Speedway signing and riding for the King's Lynn Stars in 2016 and in the SGB Premiership 2017.
+Huckenbeck rode in the top tier of British Speedway signing and riding for the King's Lynn Stars in 2016 and in the SGB Premiership 2017.

-In 2022, he broke his hip and arm riding for MSC Brokstedt in the German Team Championship.
+In 2022, Huckenbeck broke his hip and arm riding for MSC Brokstedt in the German Team Championship.
 In 2023, he was part of the German team that competed at the 2023 Speedway World Cup in Poland and won two heats in the final round of the 2023 World Championship and later that year, he received a permanent wildcard slot for the 2024 Speedway Grand Prix.

-In 2024, he helped Germany reach the final of the 2024 Speedway of Nations in Manchester.
-In 2025 he finished 15th in the World Championship.
+In 2024, Huckenbeck helped Germany reach the final of the 2024 Speedway of Nations in Manchester.
+In 2025, he finished 15th in the World Championship.